Rexios80/watch_connectivity/watch_connectivity/README.md

   - On Android it is not possible to check if a watch is paired.
 This plugin checks if either the Wear OS or Galaxy Wearable apps are installed.
 - Tell if the counterpart is reachable
   - On Android it is not possible to tell if the counterpart app is reachable.
 This plugin checks if any nodes are connected.
+- Start an Apple Watch app from the phone app

 ## Requirements